rust-lang/rust/src/doc/rustc-dev-guide/src/crates-io.md

 - The dependency may have transitive dependencies that have one of the above problems.

-As of <!-- date: 2022-02 --> February 2022, there is no official policy for vetting new dependencies to the compiler.
+As of <!-- date-check --> February 2022, there is no official policy for vetting new dependencies to the compiler.
 Generally, new dependencies are not added to the compiler unless there is a good reason to do so.